NJfossils.comFossils from Monmouth County, New Jersey

 Shark teeth are the most common vertebrate find in the area because of their durability and numbers of teeth produced.
 Shark teeth are also abundant in a single jaw.
-Each working tooth has on average about 3-5 (varying based on the species) replacement files behind it that are in various stages of development.
+Each working tooth has on average about 3-6 (varying based on the species) replacement files behind it that are in various stages of development.
 There are many (~30) such rows in an average jaw (it varies greatly with the species).
 When a tooth is lost or broken during feeding it is eventually replaced with the one behind it in about a week.
 This keeps sharp teeth available.
-Some sharks go through at least 10,000 teeth in their lifetime.
+Interestingly, the crown of a tooth forms first and is then filled in with the root.
+Most sharks go through 10,000-20,000 teeth in their lifetime.
 Other New Jersey shark fossils include vertebrae, placoid scales, cartilage, fin spines, claspers, and coprolites.
 The body of the shark almost never fossilizes because it is made out of a cartilaginous skeleton.

-There are also 3 abnormalities associated with fossil shark teeth.
-They are digestion, pathology, in vivo wear, and underdeveloped teeth.
+There are also 4 abnormalities associated with fossil shark teeth.
+They are digestion, pathology, in vivo wear, and leached/underdeveloped teeth.

 Becker, M.A, J.A.
 Chamberlain Jr., and P.W.
 Stoffer.
 2000.
 Pathologic tooth deformities in modern and fossil chondrichthians: a consequence of feeding-related injury.
 Lethaia 33: 103-118.